 However, no two TDFs are created equal.
 Two TDFs named after the same expected retirement year and managed by different firms can have drastically different asset allocations and glide paths.
 So it’s important to invest in one that most closely reflects your risk tolerance.

 With that said, it’s important to remember these “rules” are general guidelines.
-They should serve as starting points to how you may want to break down your asset allocation.
+They should serve as starting points for how you may want to break down your asset allocation.
 You should consider several other factors as well.

 What Can Affect My Asset Allocation?